NU-CUCIS/Multi-resolution-Training/README.md

     + John Wu <<kwu@lbl.gov>>

 ## Project Funding Supports
 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Scientific Discovery through Advanced Computing ([SciDAC](https://www.scidac.gov)) program.
 This project is a joint work of Northwestern University and Lawrence Berkeley National Laboratory supported by the [RAPIDS Institute](https://rapids.lbl.gov).
+This work is also supported in part by the DOE awards, United States DE-SC0014330 and DE-SC0019358.